Best Practices

 Enrichment classes also help your program build relationships with the wider community.
 When people in the community depend on your program as a source of education, they have tangible examples of the value you offer to the community.
 This makes them more likely to support, donate, and lobby on your behalf.

 Many community colleges have begun offering non-degree credentials that address the needs of local employers and industries.
-Forming partnerships with local businesses is a win everyone: the educational institution, learners, and the community.
+Forming partnerships with local businesses is a win for everyone: the educational institution, learners, and the community.

 3. Improve soft skills and confidence